disasterpiece9000/InstaMod/Config Documentation.md

 These tags are applied for each subreddit (individually) in the target_subs setting.
 That means that their metrics are not totaled like in the previous section.
 Before I show you an example, we've got some more key terms to go over class.
 Take out your pen, and get something to write on:
 * sort - This can be set to MOST_COMMON, LEAST_COMMON, or None.
 Most common sorts the results from high to low, least common sorts them from low to high, and None just returns them in the order they are listed.
 * tag_cap - The maximum number of subs that will be listed as a result of the rule
+* show_value - This will append the subreddit abbreviation with ": X" where X is the number corresponding to the user's specified metric
-* pre_text and post_text - These strings are appended to the subreddit abbreviation
+* pre_text and post_text - These strings are concatonated with the subreddit abbreviation

 Since you've stuck with me this far, here are 2 examples: